alice-and-friends/realmwalker-api/README.md

 * `rake db:seed globals=yes` Creates non-geographical data such as monsters, items
 * `rake db:seed geographies=Sweden,Norway` Creates geographical data for specified regions
 * `rake db:seed geographies=all` Creates geographical data for all region (takes a long time)

+## Running the application
+* `rails s` Start the Rails server

+## Services
+Our application leverages Redis as a data store for Sidekiq, which is used for background job processing.
+Sidekiq-Cron is utilized to schedule recurring jobs, and Sidekiq-Web provides a web interface for monitoring and managing the job queue and scheduled jobs.
+* `redis-server` Start the Redis server
+* `bundle exec sidekiq` Start Sidekiq

+Access the Sidekiq Web UI at http://localhost:3000/sidekiq to monitor and manage jobs.

 ## Utilities
 * `rake geography:list` Shows a list of geography files and their last edited date